blacklightpy/vaultofknowledge/Tantra List Classifying.md

 ---
 ## List 3

-Principles of Tantra, translation of Tantra Thatthva by Shiva Chandra Vidyaarnava states that each Kraanta has 64 sets of Shaaktha Aagamas.
+Principles of Tantra, translation of Tantra Thatthva by Shiva Chandra Vidyaarnava states that each Kraanta (region) has their own sets of 64 Shaaktha Aagamas.
 There are 3 Kraantaas in total, so 192 Shaaktha Aagamas.

 ### List 3.1
 Kraanta 1: Vishnu Kraantaa: